Another study has added to our knowledge about induction of labour at or before 42 weeks of pregnancy.

 We need more than this, though.

-It is also really clear to me that we need to do more to help women and families understand this topic and the evidence that relates to it, and in 2020 we are offering new and updated online courses which will help midwives and birth folk to focus in on this area and develop their skills and confidence in understanding this data and discussing induction-related research with their clients.
-If you’d like to know when these are launched, jump onto my newsletter list, which means you’ll also receive my free, monthly Birth Information Update.
+It is also really clear to me that we need to do more to help women and families understand this topic and the evidence that relates to it.
+We offer online courses which help midwives and birth folk to focus in on this area and develop their skills and confidence in understanding this data and discussing induction-related research with their clients.
+If you’d like to receive emails when we launch each new course, jump onto my newsletter list, which means you’ll also receive my free, monthly Birth Information Update.

 Rydahl E, Declerq E, Juhl M et al (2019).
 Routine induction in late-term pregnancies: follow-up of a Danish induction of labour paradigm.
 BMJ Open 9:12. https://bmjopen.bmj.com/content/9/12/e032815